tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 |40 |Reserved                        |         D |
 |46 |Reserved                        |         D |

-- Update note on the recommended column with text in {{rec-note}}.
+- Update note on the Recommended column with text in {{rec-note}}.

 # TLS Cipher Suites Registry

-Several categories of ciphersuites are discouraged for general use and are maked as "D".
+Several categories of ciphersuites are discouraged for general use and are marked as "D".

 Ciphersuites that use NULL encryption do not provide the confidentiality normally expected of TLS.
-Protocols and applications are often designed to require confidentialy as a security property.
+Protocols and applications are often designed to require confidentiality as a security property.
 These ciphersuites MUST NOT be used in those cases.

 Ciphersuites marked as EXPORT use weak ciphers and were deprecated in TLS 1.1 {{!RFC4346}}.

-Cipher suites maked as anon do not provide any authentication and are vulnerable to man-in-the-middle attacks and are deprecated in TLS 1.1
+Cipher suites marked as anon do not provide any authentication and are vulnerable to man-in-the-middle attacks and are deprecated in TLS 1.1
 {{!RFC4346}}.